Keywords

 In our Saudi orthodontists and oral maxillofacial survey, many of the respondents expressed anxiousness about workflow interference which has been blocking the best integration of the CAT with the orthognathic protocols.
 Critical factors were pre-surgical treatment delay, phase II with multiple aligner fits and aligner mechanics’ limitations in masking complex skeletal discrepancies.

-In Europe, similar challenges are addressed through adjunctive techniques, such as temporary anchorage devices (TADs) and segmental surgery, to supplement CAT in treating skeletal Class III deformities and asymmetries, especially in surgery-first approaches.27,28
+In Europe, similar challenges are addressed through adjunctive techniques, such as temporary anchorage devices (TADs) and segmental surgery, to supplement CAT in treating skeletal Class III deformities and asymmetries, especially in surgery-first approaches.26–28

-Our results supported this global trend that CAT is a promising but technically challenging modality that demands interdisciplinary teamwork, strong digital infrastructure and flexible case-by-case planning.
+Our findings appear to align with international observations suggesting that CAT may represent a promising but technically challenging modality that demands interdisciplinary teamwork, strong digital infrastructure and flexible case-by-case planning.

 The current study highlights that clinicians in Saudi Arabia prioritize case complexity, patient demand, and comfort when selecting between Clear Aligner Therapy (CAT) and traditional fixed appliances.
 Survey responses showed that esthetic-driven demand, particularly among younger adults, plays a growing role in treatment planning.
 Nevertheless, clinicians remained cautious about using CAT in complex skeletal cases, especially those requiring precise post-surgical occlusion and long-term stability.

 Although final refinements post-surgery were not widely reported as problematic, achieving ideal occlusion remains a key concern.
-Factors such as patient cooperation,11 treatment cost and duration,12 and coordination with oral surgeons often influence treatment selection.
-Some clinicians opt for hybrid protocols, combining CAT with fixed appliances or adjunctive tools like Temporary Anchorage Devices (TADs) in post-surgical phases.10
+Factors such as patient cooperation,8 treatment cost and duration,9 and coordination with oral surgeons often influence treatment selection.
+Some clinicians opt for hybrid protocols, combining CAT with fixed appliances or adjunctive tools like Temporary Anchorage Devices (TADs) in post-surgical phases.7

-Skepticism toward CAT for skeletal discrepancies stems from its original design for dental malocclusions rather than orthognathic correction.4 Limitations in tooth movement control, especially without mid-course corrections, and short-term clinical experience further compound uncertainty.13
+Skepticism toward CAT for skeletal discrepancies stems from its original design for dental malocclusions rather than orthognathic correction.1 Limitations in tooth movement control, especially without mid-course corrections, and short-term clinical experience further compound uncertainty.10

 Globally, similar patterns emerge.
-In Europe, clinicians often adapt to patient demands for removable appliances even in less complex cases, balancing esthetic preferences with biomechanical viability.41,42 In contrast, Asian clinicians emphasize predictability and long-term outcomes, favoring fixed or hybrid options for skeletal corrections.26,29 These regional nuances underscore that CAT adoption is shaped by clinical culture, economic context, and patient expectations.36
+In Europe, clinicians often adapt to patient demands for removable appliances even in less complex cases, balancing esthetic preferences with biomechanical viability.40,41 In contrast, Asian clinicians emphasize predictability and long-term outcomes, favoring fixed or hybrid options for skeletal corrections.22–28 These regional nuances underscore that CAT adoption is shaped by clinical culture, economic context, and patient expectations.35

 The results of this investigation highlight an urgent need for evidence-based, standardized clinical protocols for the application of Clear Aligner Therapy (CAT) in orthognathic procedures.
 The present clinical ambiguities, particularly case selection, treatment sequence, digital treatment planning, and appliance modification in surgery-first protocols, reveal notable deficiencies in defined criteria and predictable results.

 And this gap is not specific locally.
 Others overseas report similar struggles, and in places like North America and Europe, hybrid models of providing care are slowly starting to take off.
-These commonly incorporate 3D surgical planning, Temporary Anchorage Devices (TADs) and segmental surgeries to enhance predictability, stability and control for CAT-based interventions.29 Even though there has been progress on this field, the lack of standardized protocols is still a big limitation; and especially for more complex skeletal deformities.
+These commonly incorporate 3D surgical planning, Temporary Anchorage Devices (TADs) and segmental surgeries to enhance predictability, stability and control for CAT-based interventions.28 Even though there has been progress on this field, the lack of standardized protocols is still a big limitation; and especially for more complex skeletal deformities.
 Overcoming these implementation barriers will require major training reforms.
+In light of the study findings, several practical and educational recommendations can be drawn.

 Despite providing valuable insights into clinician perspectives on clear aligner therapy (CAT) in orthognathic surgery, this study is not without limitations.

 First, the sample size was relatively small, with only 46 responses obtained out of 278 invitations, resulting in a response rate of 16.5%.
-While this rate is comparable to similar professional surveys, it may limit the statistical power of the study and affect the generalizability of the findings across the broader population of orthodontists and surgeons in Saudi Arabia.
+While this rate is comparable to similar professional surveys, it is substantially lower than the calculated minimum required sample size (n = 302) and therefore limits the statistical power of the study.
+This increases the risk of both Type II error (failure to detect true associations) and Type I error (false-positive findings due to multiple testing), and restricts the generalizability of the findings across the broader population of orthodontists and surgeons in Saudi Arabia.

 The low participation rate also raises the possibility of non-response bias (selection bias), where clinicians more familiar with or interested in CAT may have been more likely to respond.
-Although a formal non-responder analysis could not be conducted due to participant anonymity, this potential self-selection bias should be acknowledged.
+Although a formal non-responder analysis could not be conducted due to participant anonymity, this potential self-selection bias should be acknowledged, as it may have led to an overrepresentation of clinicians with prior interest or familiarity with CAT.

-Nevertheless, the statistical methods employed such as chi-square testing and univariate linear regression remain valid for exploratory analysis, and the model showed acceptable explanatory power (R2 = 0.38), supporting preliminary associations.
+Given the limited sample size, the statistical analyses—including chi-square testing and univariate regression—should be interpreted strictly as exploratory.
+Although the regression model demonstrated a moderate R2 value (0.38), this finding should be considered hypothesis-generating rather than confirmatory.
 Future studies with larger, randomized samples are necessary to confirm and expand upon these findings.
-The study employed a non-probability convenience sampling approach, which, while pragmatic and commonly used in exploratory healthcare research, limits the representativeness of the sample.
-This constraint may affect the generalizability of findings to the entire population of orthodontists and oral and maxillofacial surgeons in Saudi Arabia.
+The study employed a non-probability convenience sampling approach, which, while pragmatic and commonly used in exploratory healthcare research, limits the representativeness of the sample and further constrains external validity.
+This constraint may affect the generalizability of findings to the entire population of orthodontists and oral and maxillofacial surgeons in Saudi Arabia. limits the representativeness of the sample and further constrains external validity.

 Second, while the study draws on international comparisons to contextualize findings, these should be interpreted with caution.
 Variations in aligner systems (e.g., Invisalign, Clarity, AngelAlign), digital infrastructure, and regulatory environments can impact workflows, confidence, and adoption, complicating direct cross-country comparisons.